Why your workplace should be celebrating Black History Month

 5. Sainsbury’s hosts BHM events.

-The newly launched BAME network ‘I Am Me’ at Sainsbury’s is hosting events across the country to encourage employees to share their experiences and discuss topics around race and ethnicity.
+The newly launched employee network ‘I Am Me’ at Sainsbury’s is hosting events across the country to encourage employees to share their experiences and discuss topics around race and ethnicity.

 6. BBC spread the word about Black History Month.

 These diverse examples demonstrate how Black History Month can be celebrated within the workplace.
 Celebrating this cause can enable all employees to advocate for equality around ethnicity and race by clearly standing against racism and prejudice.
 By discussing black history and culture at work, your ethnic minority employees will see that their identities, background and cultures are valid and celebrated within your organisation.
 To continue the learning around racism, see EW Group’s anti-racism resource guide, with the best TV and films, podcasts, books and articles about combating racism.
-You can also read Why I’m No Longer Talking to White People About Race by Reni Eddo-Lodge (see our diversity and inclusion book reviews ) offers a thought-provoking discussion about black people facing a multitude of inequalities from various perspectives – including employment, education and personal development.
+You can also read Why I’m No Longer Talking to White People About Race by Reni Eddo-Lodge (see our favourite books on diversity and inclusion) offers a thought-provoking discussion about black people facing a multitude of inequalities from various perspectives – including employment, education and personal development.

 For more information about how we can help your organisation